BIOGRAPHY

 - PLANET HUGILL

-She has received several awards for her work including the Myra Chapman Undergraduate Scholarship, the Stephanie Garnett Memorial Prize, the Meyer Levinson Prize and the EE Coutts Memorial Scholarship.
-Amy is grateful for the generous support of the Oppenheimer Memorial Trust, the Boltini Trust, the Guildhall School Trust, the South African Music Rights Organisation, and the South African National Research Foundation.
+Amy holds a Doctorate in Music (DMus, composition) from the Guildhall School of Music & Drama.
+Her research explored how visceral experiences of the natural world can be integrated within her compositions.
+She holds an MA in Opera Making & Writing from GSMD and she obtained her Master of Music and Bachelor of Music degrees in composition from the South African College of Music.
+During her studies, Amy received several awards for her work including the Myra Chapman Undergraduate Scholarship, the Stephanie Garnett Memorial Prize, the Meyer Levinson Prize and the EE Coutts Memorial Scholarship.
+She is grateful for the generous support of the Oppenheimer Memorial Trust, the Boltini Trust, the Guildhall School Trust, the South African Music Rights Organisation, and the South African National Research Foundation.